cuperman/promiseflow/README.md

 ## Example

-Assume you have a couple functions which return promises, and you want to execute them in parallel, and collect the results when both are complete.
+Assume you have a couple functions which return promises, and you want to execute them in parallel, and collect the results when both are complete:

 ```
 var getFoo = function() {